-- So far, they’re the most accurate film emulation presets I’ve ever used.
-And they’re not just ‘hey this looks like film’, it’s ‘oh wow, that’s Ilford Pan F’.
+So far, they’re the most accurate film emulation presets I’ve ever used.
+And they’re not just ‘hey this looks like film’.
+They’re ‘oh wow, that’s Ilford Pan F’.

-- The community is huge, and inspiring.
-Over 20,000 users in one Facebook group, all sharing the kinds of photography which will make you drool.
+The community is huge, and inspiring.
+Over 20,000 users in one Facebook group.
+And they all share the kinds of photography that will make you drool.

 Cons of Mastin Labs Presets

-- They’re (and you could say justifiably) expensive.
-One pack retails $99, and although that’s a lot cheaper than film, it’s still expensive for three presets.
+They’re (and you could say justifiably) expensive.
+One pack retails $99.
+Although that’s a lot cheaper than film, it’s still expensive for three presets.

-- New packs take a long time to be produced.
-I’ve been using these three packs for about a year now, and no new ones have been released in that time.
+New packs take a long time to be produced.
+I’ve been using these three packs for about a year now.
+No new ones have been released in that time.
 I’ve had my eye on some Kodak Gold for about 6 months now, but nothing yet!

 Mastin Labs Film Packs

-Mastin Labs currently offer three different film emulation packs, which gives you plenty of choice to suit your style.
-Personally, my favourite is Portra, followed by Ilford, and then Fuji, but I know a ton of photographers who live and breathe Fuji.
+Mastin Labs currently offer three different film emulation packs.
+This gives you plenty of choice to suit your style.
+Personally, my favourite is Portra, followed by Ilford, and then Fuji.
+But I know a ton of photographers who live and breathe Fuji.